B-1 Business Visitor Visa

 - You must be admissible into the United States; “admissible” means not having certain criminal or immigration violation history and/or undesirable traits identified by the United States government.

-Examples of eligible reasons for a B-1 Visa are:
+Examples of Eligible Reasons for a B-1 Visa

 - Engaging in commercial transactions;

 - Ministers or Religious workers doing ministry or missionary work without remuneration;

 - Professional athletes who receive only tournament money, not remuneration; and

 - Personal/domestic workers of B-1 and B-2 visa holders and other various nonimmigrant visa recipients.

 To increase your chances for approval of a B-1 Visa in an expeditious manner, the experienced immigration lawyers at the Law Office of Shane D. Scott will assist you in the application process and preparing you for the consulate interview.
 For assistance with your B-1 Visa, contact our office at (800) 230-0744 or email@example.com or Skype: shanescottlaw.

 - 1 Good Representation in Real Estate Matters

 - 3 Guidance for Foreign Nationals Coming to the US